Rights for data subjects

-The new law extends the rights of individuals and requires organisations holding personal data to comply with a new stricter set of rules.
+The data protection legislation includes extensive rights for individuals and requires organisations holding personal data to comply with a strict set of rules.

 - the right to correction of your data